Is the Bible the Word of God?

 As a reminder, we all have presuppositions (things we believe to be true without necessarily having any proof).
 Our collective presuppositions are what shape our worldview.

-So, if we base our worldview and more importantly our lives on the truths contained in the Bible, perhaps it would be wise to know the answer to some important questions –
+So, if we base our worldview and, more importantly, our lives on the truths contained in the Bible, perhaps it would be wise to know the answers to some important questions –

 “What does it mean that the Bible is the Word of God?”